 MIT Enterprise Forum Pan Arab does not guarantee assistance with the visas.

 During the final event, all semifinalist teams will get booths to exhibit their project/startup.

 Winners will be announced by the end of the event.

-Virtual participation is mandatory for at least 1 member from the founding team that attended the bootcamp.
+Participation is mandatory for at least 1 member from the founding team that attended the bootcamp.

-If a participating team does not respect the rules of the competition, and is not being responsive with the MITEF Pan Arab team over a period of time, or if a team member is behaving in an unprofessional and disturbing manner, the MIT Enterprise Forum Pan Arab reserves the right to disqualify the team from the competition without prior notice.
+If a participating team does not respect the rules of the competition, and is not being responsive with the MITEF Pan Arab team over a period of time, or if a team member is behaving in an unprofessional and disturbing manner, MIT Enterprise Forum Pan Arab reserves the right to disqualify the team from the competition without prior notice.